mjeffrey/log-sanitizer/README.md

 * [logback]: runtime dependency with log-sanitizer-logback

-### Installing
+## Installing

 The easiest way to use log-sanitizer is with Maven or Gradle.

-#### Logback
+## Logback
-Logback works in a slightly different way.
 In Logback a new MessageConverter with a "conversionWord" and then used as part of a pattern.
 For example: LogbackDefaultSanitizer defined as "sanitizedMessage"

 ```xml